PhysDepth: Plug-and-Play Physical Refinement for Monocular Depth Estimation in Challenging Environments: Additional Quantitative Results

-Table \ref{tab:40m robot car}, \ref{tab:50m robot car} and \ref{tab:60m robot car} show the results of RobotCar-Day and RobotCar-Night dataset \cite{RobotCarDatasetIJRR} with depth scales of 40, 50, and 60 meters, respectively.
-The results affirm that \textit{LAA-Net can accurately estimate the depth under both daytime and nighttime scenarios despite the varying depth scales}.
-Admittedly, in Table \ref{tab:40m robot car}, Monodepth2 performs better than LAA-Net in RMSE during the day.
-However, we significantly outperform Monodepth2 in RMSE during the night.
-Notably, for all daytime results in Table \ref{tab:50m robot car} and Table \ref{tab:60m robot car}, our model outperforms Monodepth2 in all metrics.
-This is because Monodepth2 considers occluded pixels, which play a more important role in short-distance conditions than in long-distance conditions.
-For all nighttime results, LAA-Net maintains the best accuracy, showcasing our model's robustness.
+Table \ref{tab:40m robot car}, \ref{tab:60m robot car}, and \ref{tab:80m robot car} show the results of RobotCar-Night dataset \cite{RobotCarDatasetIJRR} with depth scales of 40, 60, and 80 meters, respectively.
+The results affirm that \textit{PhysDepth can accurately estimate the depth under challenging environments despite the varying depth scales}.
+Notably, in Table \ref{tab:40m robot car}, we significantly outperform Monodepth2 in RMSE.